andersonopt/website/content/about-us.md

 # About Us

-## Renewable energy development and storage can be the future - if we make it simpler.
+## Renewable siting and grid modeling software that delivers results faster and more accurately than traditional solutions.

 {{< /column >}}
 {{< /block >}}

 {{< column "wrap_min center space" >}}

-Anderson Optimization builds renewable siting and grid modeling software to help industry partners accelerate the adoption of renewable energy and storage.

-Open models, a cloud-based platform, and easy-to-use interface reduce challening barriers to scaling renewable development.
-By making these technologies accessible and cost-effective, we can make renwable energy an easy choice for industry participants.
+Open models, a cloud-based platform, and easy-to-use interface reduce challenging barriers to scaling renewable development.
+By making these technologies accessible and cost-effective, we can make renewable energy an easy choice for industry participants.

 {{< /column >}}
 {{< column "wrap_min center space" >}}